moq-wg/moq-transport/draft-ietf-moq-transport.md

 When a publisher sends objects in response to a FETCH request, it finds the stream that is associated with the fetch request, or opens a new one and sends the `FETCH_HEADER`, and then serializes the following object fields.
+Each object sent on a fetch stream after the header has the following format:

 The Object Status field is only sent if the Object Payload Length is zero.